Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Introduction

-\begin{Corollary} A closed, connected, orientable $3$-manifold $M$ is homeomorphic to $\S^3$ if and only if there is a finite goup $G$ of orientation preserving diffeomorphisms of $M$ such that $G$ contains sixteen conjugacy classes of subgroups generated by hyperelliptic rotations. \end{Corollary}
+\begin{Theorem} Let $M$ be a closed $3$-manifold not homeomorphic to $\S^3$.
+Let $G$ be a finite group of orientation-preserving diffeomorphisms of $M$.
+Then $G$ contains at most fifteen conjugacy classes of cyclic subgroups generated by a hyperelliptic rotation (at most six for cyclic subgroups whose order is not a power of two). \end{Theorem}

-One interesting aspect of the proof of Theorem~\ref{th:main4} is the substantial use of finite group theory and the classification of finite simple groups.
-In particular, it relies on previous works on finite groups acting on $3$-manifolds by two of the authors in \cite{Mec} and \cite{MZ}.
-A crucial point is to control the rank of the $p$-Sylow subgroup of a finite group acting on a $3$-manifold.
-More precisely, the proof of Theorem~\ref{th:main4} splits into various cases, according to the structures of the normalisers of the Sylow $p$-subgroups containing an element of order $p$ that is a power of a hyperelliptic rotation, where $p$ is an odd prime number.
-This structure is reflected in the symmetry group of the branching knot in the quotient $\S^3$ of the manifold by the action of the hyperelliptic rotation, see Proposition~\ref{prop:symmetries and normalizer} in Section~\ref{sec:rotations}.